 Situated 2.5km north of Macinaggio at the end of a dirt road is the sandy and clean Plage de Tamarone that boasts deep and clear waters.
-Do not be surprised if the beach at Macinaggio itself is often covered with shelves of dead posidonia leaves as, although unattractive to wade through, they protect the coast from erosion and shelter the fish.
-From the car park here, various walks are marked which take you through Le Site Naturels de la Capandula.
-This reserve also includes the Islands off the coast, which you can see.
-There is a coastal walk (sentier des douaniers) leading to Barcaggio (3-4hours one way) and also a shorter 1hr 30min circuit that takes in many of the highlights and leads to a second beach Plage des Iles.
+From Macinaggio car park here, various walks are marked which take you through the Site Naturel de la Capandula.
+This reserve also includes the islands off the coast, which you can see.
+There is a coastal walk (sentier des douaniers) leading to Barcaggio (3-4hours one way) and also a shorter 1hr30 circuit that takes in many of the highlights and leads to a second beach Plage des Iles.

 Fiera di u Vinu – Luri, July

 A lively festival celebrating the wine produced in the Cap Corse region.

 A Notte di a Memoria – The Relève du Gouverneur - Bastia, July